 Pantherophis guttatus

-Key traits, size, and daily activity for Corn Snake.
+Key traits and size details for Corn Snake.

 Length